acmiitr/KSOS/readme.md

 A lot of the work from this stage can now be done mainly in C, and possible developments could include implementing more general standard input/output functions, file system driver, mini games etc

-And no, the DOS does **NOT** mean it's a disk operating system, but what the D does stand for shall remain a secret ;)
+And no, the DOS does **NOT** mean it's a disk operating system, but what it does mean shall remain a secret ;)

 # How to run the OS using qemu
 This section will mainly explain how to run the OS on Debian-based Linux